apache/flink/docs/quickstart/run_example_quickstart.md

 			./examples/flink-java-examples-*-KMeans.jar
 			{% endhighlight %} </br>
 		3. Select it in the left box to see how the operators in the plan are connected to each other. <br>
-		4. Enter the arguments in the lower left box:
+		4. Enter the arguments and options in the lower left box: <br>
+            Arguments: <br>
 			{% highlight bash %}
 			file://<pathToFlink>/kmeans/points file://<pathToFlink>/kmeans/centers file://<pathToFlink>/kmeans/result 10
 			{% endhighlight %}